-A third generation physician specializing in general and child psychiatry, Dr Cress Welsing is well qualified to make such statements.
-The Isis Papers: The Keys to the Colors is the culmination of over 20 years of research and analysis based in part on the treatment of African American in her private practice.
-This book of essays expands upon Dr. Cress Welsing original work “The Cress Theory of Color Confrontation and Racism (White Supremacy),” which is included as a chapter in this volume.
-Each essay reveals a facet of the global system of white supremacy heretofore unrecognized.
-Dr. Cress Welsing probes the symbol structure of the white supremacist system to reveal the psychological dynamics of racism.
+A third-generation physician specializing in general and child psychiatry, Dr Cress Welsing is well qualified to make such statements.
+The Isis Papers: The Keys to the Colors is the culmination of over 18 years of research and analysis based in part on the treatment of African-Americans in her private practice.
+This book of essays expands upon Dr. Cress Welsing original work “The Cress Theory of Color Confrontation and Racism,” which is included as a chapter in this volume.
+Each essay reveals a facet of the global system of European domination heretofore unrecognized.
+Dr. Cress Welsing probes the symbol structure of the European supremacist system to reveal the psychological dynamics of racism.

 In The Isis Papers: The Keys to the Colors, Dr. Cress Welsing’s goal is to provide ideas by which all African Americans can create a psychologically whole and resistant culture.
 Throughout her work and writing, she insists that “the old walls of artificial abstraction are being torn down and in their place stands a new edifice, a unified field, which can be used to diagnose, treat and cure.”